 Use a Vitamin E oil

-Therefore, you have to give it a little moisture boost with an oil that contains vitamin E. The vitamin is best-known to prevent breakage and split ends, which makes it the perfect supplement for the winter season.
+Therefore, you have to give it a little moisture boost with an oil that contains vitamin E. The vitamin is best known to prevent breakage and split ends.
+That makes it the perfect supplement for the winter season.

 Deep condition more often

 During the wintertime, you have to love on your hair more than usual.
 That means increasing the number of times you deep condition it.
 If your regular 4c hair care routine included bi-weekly deep conditioning treatments and more co-washing, then now is the time to pump it up to weekly treatments.